almostExactMatch/collapsingFLAME/README.md

 Please follow the instructions in the notebooks to run the FLAME algorithms and obtain the dataframe for the matched groups and estimated CATEs.

 All scripts are in Python.
+Make sure all required packages are up-to-date.

+Contact adieng@cs.duke.edu for inquiries.